ranomal40/Rano-mal/README.md

 Web Developer
 -------------

-🚀 \*\*Passionate MERN Stack Developer\*\* Web Developer with a solid background in Textile Engineering.
-I blend education with hands-on MERN Stack expertise from Contour Software and key online courses.
-My toolkit includes HTML, CSS, JavaScript, React, Node.js, Express, and MongoDB. 🌟 \*\*Highlights:\*\* - Proven Problem-Solving, Leadership, and Management Skills - Developing a dynamic exercise tracker app using the MERN Stack - Eager to collaborate on cutting-edge web development projects.
+🚀 \*\*Hello, I'm Rano Mal, a Frontend Web Developer with expertise in React.JS at UGS.
+I have also completed the MERN Stack Bootcamp at Contour Software in Karachi, Pakistan.
+My journey into web development has been marked by a commitment to continuous learning and a dedication to crafting resonating digital experiences. 🌟 \*\*Highlights:\*\* - Proven Problem-Solving, Leadership, and Management Skills - Developing a dynamic exercise tracker app using the MERN Stack - Eager to collaborate on cutting-edge web development projects.
 Let's code the future together! 💻✨

 *   🌍  I'm based in Karachi, Sindh Pakistan
 *   🖥️  See my portfolio at [My Portfolio](http://ranomalportfolio.netlify.app/)